 Below are my recommend baking tools for making these small batch cinnamon rolls!

 Nordic Ware ⅛ Sheet Pan.
 The ⅛ sheet pan is super cute and perfect for this recipe.
-I also like to use for transporting condiments to the kitchen table for dinner or reheating leftovers in the oven.
-You can also use a 6-inch round baking pan or 6-inch square baking pan.
+I also like to use it for transporting condiments to the kitchen table for dinner or reheating leftovers in the oven.
+You can also use a 6-inch round baking pan or a 6-inch square baking pan.